RaphiMC/MinecraftAuth/README.md

     System.out.println("Realms worlds: " + realmsWorlds);
     try {
         System.out.println("Connect to: " + javaRealmsService.joinWorld(realmsWorlds.get(0)));
-    } catch (Exception e) {
+    } catch (RealmsRequestException e) {
-        if (e instanceof RealmsRequestException) {
-            RealmsRequestException exception = (RealmsRequestException) e;
-            if (exception.getErrorCode() == RealmsRequestException.ERROR_TOS_NOT_ACCEPTED) {
+        if (e.getErrorCode() == RealmsRequestException.ERROR_TOS_NOT_ACCEPTED) {
             // The Java Edition Realms API requires users to accept the Minecraft Realms Terms of Service (https://aka.ms/MinecraftRealmsTerms)
             // You should display the terms to the user and ask them to accept them: javaRealmsService.acceptTos();
             // If they accept, then you can try to join the world again }
-        }
     }
 }